Ibraaaheeeem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions: This script assigns another file permissions to heloo's permissions
 11-directories_permissions: This script adds execution to all subdirectories for owner, group and other users
 12-directory_permissions: This script creates a new directory my_dir with permissions 751
+13-change_group: This script changes the group of the file hello to school